-- If the value of your total Plan benefit exceeds \$5,000, you can receive your benefit under the Plan's normal annuity form of payment or elect to receive it under an optional form of payment. - If the value of your total Plan benefit exceeds \$1,000 but does not exceed \$5,000, you may elect to receive the distribution in cash, with 20% federal income tax withholding automatically applied, or to roll over the distribution directly to an IRA or other eligible retirement Plan.
-If you do not make an affirmative election concerning the payment of your benefit within 90 days of your termination date, your benefit will automatically be rolled over directly into a Citibank IRA if you are under the age of 65 when the distribution is made.
-(As indicated below, this does not apply to participants with a non-U.S. address at the time of termination of employment.) - If the value of your total Plan benefit is \$1,000 or less, you may elect to receive the distribution in cash, with 20% federal income tax withholding automatically applied, or to roll over the distribution directly to an IRA or other eligible retirement plan.
-If you do not make an affirmative election concerning payment of your benefit within 90 days of your termination date, you will automatically receive your benefit in a lump sum with 20% federal income tax withholding applied. - If the value of your total Plan benefit exceeds \$1,000 and you have a non-U.S. address at the time benefits begin, you can receive your benefit under the Plan's normal annuity form of payment or elect to receive it under an optional form of payment, including a lump sum. - If the value of your total Plan benefit is \$5,000 or less and you are age 65 or older, you may elect to receive the distribution in cash, with 20% federal income tax withholding automatically applied, or to roll over the distribution directly to an IRA or other eligible retirement plan.
-If you do not make an affirmative election concerning payment of your benefit within 90 days of your termination date, you will automatically receive your benefit in a lump sum with 20% federal income tax withholding applied; your benefit will not be rolled over automatically into a Citibank IRA.
+- If the value of your Plan benefit exceeds \$5,000, you can receive the value of your benefit under the Plan's normal annuity form of payment or under an optional form of payment. - If the value of your total benefit from the Plan is \$1,000 or less when you leave, you may elect to receive the distribution in cash, with 20% federal income tax withholding automatically applied, or to roll over the distribution to an IRA or other eligible retirement plan.
+If you do not make an election you will automatically receive your benefit in a lump sum with applicable taxes withheld. - If the value of your Plan benefit exceeds \$1,000 but does not exceed \$5,000, and you do not make an election concerning delivery and withholding within 90 days of your termination date, your benefit will automatically be rolled over into a Citibank IRA if you are under the age of 65 when the distribution is made.
+(This does not apply to participants with a non-U.S. address at the time of termination of employment). - If the value of your Plan benefit exceeds \$1,000 at the time of your termination and you have a non-U.S. address at the time benefits begin, you can receive the value of your benefit under the Plan's normal annuity form of payment or under an optional form of payment. - If you are age 65 or older and your Plan benefit is \$5,000 or less, you may elect to receive the distribution in cash, with 20% federal income tax withholding automatically applied, or to make a rollover of the amount to an IRA or other eligible retirement plan.
+If you do not make an election, your benefit will automatically be distributed to you as a lump sum with applicable taxes withheld.
+It will not be rolled over automatically into a Citibank IRA.
+If you are over age 65, your distribution will automatically be paid to you subject to applicable withholding if you do not make an election.